For the Good of the Order- Writing Goals 2026

-Trying to return to blogging, so best way to start off is with one of these.
-As in previous years, I take this time to look back at the past year in my SFF writing life–and what I might hope for in 2025.
+Once again trying to return to blogging.
+As you saw last year, didn’t get far.
+So, once more, figured the best way to start off is with one of these.
+As in previous years, I take this time to look back at the past year in my SFF writing life–and what I might hope for in 2026.
 Here we go!

 Continue reading